 Menu Close

-Basics of Regular Expressions Regex in Python-FcukTheCode
+Basics of regular expression Regex

 A regular expression is a string used for pattern matching.
 Regular expressions can be used to search for strings that match a certain pattern, and sometimes to manipulate those strings.